Good to know about prices

 What is it?

 Our products are network music players where new electronics have been retrofitted into 20th century design items.
-The player connects to Bluetooth and it connects also to your home network via network cable or Wi-Fi and is also connected to your Hi-Fi speakers.
+The player connects to Bluetooth and it connects also to your home network via network cable or Wi-Fi.
+You can connect Bluetooth speaker systems or Bluetooth headphones and in addition also connect your wired passive Hi-Fi speakers.
+It is easy to switch between the different speakers.
 You stream audio from your devices using your apps.
 The devices you can use are smart phones, tablets and Windows, Mac and Linux computers.
 Besides your apps, you can attached a USB flash memory stick and do playback of stored music files on there.

 What are you able to do?